An improved noise model for representing westerly wind bursts in the recharge oscillator model of ENSO: Conclusions

 \section{Conclusions}

-We explored three noise models for representing the effects of WWBs on ENSO in an RO model.
+We explored three different noise models for representing the effects of WWBs on ENSO in an RO model.
 One is multiplicative \textbf{OU} noise, a choice often used in the literature for this purpose.
-Another is based on \textbf{CAM} noise, characterized by the occurrence of sporadic large peaks, motivated by the appearance of WWB amplitudes (Figure~\ref{fig:WWB_eli}).
-And a final one that conditionally switches from OU for negative NINO3 to CAM for positive NINO3 (\textbf{CON}).
-All three models were able to explain the spectrum, the empirical histogram, the variance and the skewness of the observed NINO3 time series.
-We introduced two additional measures based on observed qualitative behavior of large El Niño events that are typically preceded by multiple WWBs.
-In particular, we considered the number of WWBs that precede large peaks and the monotonicity of the NINO3 increase toward the peak of El Niños.
+Another is based on correlated additive and multiplicative (\textbf{CAM}) noise \citep{Sura-Sardeshmukh-2008:global, Sardeshmukh-Sura-2009:reconciling, Penland-Sardeshmukh-2012:alternative, Sardeshmukh-Penland-2015:understanding} noise, characterized by the occurrence of sporadic large peaks, resembling realistic WWB events (cf. Figure~\ref{fig:obs}a).
+And a final one that conditionally switches from OU for negative NINO3 to CAM for positive NINO3 (\textbf{CON}), where this conditional switching is motivated by the observation that WWBs respond to the SST \citep{Yu-Weller-Liu-2003:case, Tziperman-Yu-2007:quantifying}.

-Our numerical results suggest OU noise may be an appropriate forcing leading to normal El Ni\~no events of small and moderate amplitude.
-Whereas we find that CAM noise is better suited to generate high-amplitude events, accounting for their monotonicity and larger number of WWBs preceding them.
-Our proposed conditional noise combines these two noise models to construct a noise model that accounts for both, small and large amplitude El Ni\~no events, allowing for a better representation of WWBs, better reproducing the overall statistical features of ENSO as well as the observed qualitative behaviour of large amplitude El Ni\~no events.
+All three models were able to explain the global ENSO statistics such as the empirical histogram, the power spectrum, and the variance and the skewness of the observed NINO3 time series.
+The various noise models, however, give rise to different noise characteristics that are not all appropriate for representing WWBs.
+The point we are making here is that, from an understanding point of view, it is not sufficient for the noise model to produce ENSO's characteristics, but the noise itself should resemble the observed WWB characteristics.
+Furthermore, characteristics such as having more WWBs preceding large El Ni\~no events should be accounted for as well.
+Our results suggest OU noise may be an appropriate forcing leading to normal El Ni\~no events of small and moderate amplitudes.
+Whereas we find that CAM noise is better suited to generate high-amplitude events, accounting for a larger number of WWBs preceding them.
+Our proposed conditional noise combines OU and CAM noise models to construct a noise model that accounts for both small and large amplitude El Ni\~no events, allowing for a better dynamical representation of WWBs.
+In particular, CON noise generates a noise forcing that more faithfully represents the sporadic nature of WWBs when compared to additive and multiplicative Gaussian noise models.
+Moreover, CON noise reproduces the observed dynamical signature that extreme El Niño events are preceded by several WWB events in the 12 months preceding the peak.

 Further exploration of this idea using more realistic climate models seems an appropriate future direction.